 Have you ever wondered why we forgive, or why we seek forgiveness?
 Is this a byproduct of social evolution?
 Does the animal kingdom forgive?
 Does the mountain lion seek forgiveness from the remaining herd of deer after it has taken the life of one of their own?
 Have you ever wronged someone and sought forgiveness?
 If yes, why did you do that?
 Let’s explore a little bit on why forgiveness is important, why it’s unique only to humanity, and what it ultimately means.

-My guess is that some of the people you’ve wronged most in your life are probably people you cared about, and at some point there was a recognition of a trespass.
-After which you either sought or sought not, forgiveness.
-More often than not, especially in the case of your spouse, your most important physical relationship on earth, you sought forgiveness.
+My guess is that some of the people you’ve wronged most in your life are people you cared about, and at some point there was a recognition of a trespass; after which you either sought (or sought not) forgiveness.
+More often than not, especially in the case of a spouse, your most important physical relationship on earth, you sought forgiveness.
 Now why would you do that?
 Certainly a big question from an evolutionary standpoint is why would you be wired to even care to do this?

-We need to understand what it is to fracture a relationship with someone either by words and deeds, and once that relationship is fractured, we have a decision on whether we mend it.
-In the case of wanting to mend it, we seek forgiveness from that individual because of the fracture we caused; or vice versa, they seek it from you.
+We need to understand what it is to fracture a relationship with someone either by words and deeds, and once that relationship is fractured, we have a decision on whether we decide to participate in mending it.
+In the case of wanting to mend it we seek forgiveness from that individual because of the fracture we caused; or vice versa, they seek it from you.
 This mending of the relationship is called reconciliation and it is unique to human beings.